braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/logging_analytics.md

 To obtain Braze's Content Card data model, subscribe to Content Card updates.
 There are two properties to pay particular attention to:

 * **`idString`**: Represents the Content Card ID.
-This is the unique identifier that must always be parsed in order to log analytics from custom Content Cards.
+This is the unique identifier used to log analytics from custom Content Cards.
 * **`extras`**: Encompasses all the key-value pairs from the Braze dashboard.

 All properties outside of `idString` and `extras` are optional to parse for custom Content Cards.
 For more information on the data model, see each platform's integration article: [Android][1], [iOS][2], [Web][3].